-Retail Price Maintenance forced each and every shop to sell its goods at prices set by the Government.
+Retail Price Maintenance was what its name implied.
+It forced each and every shop to sell its goods at prices set by the Government.
 This meant that identical items cost the same in every shop.
 It was an attempt to be fair to everyone during the shortages.
 It meant that the wealthy would not be able to buy their way into getting more food than the rest of the public and that shopkeepers would not be able to attract trade by dropping prices.

-My parents often talked about when I was a child, but to me, at the time, it simply meant that I could spend my pocket money wherever I wanted without the fear of being diddled.
+My parents often talked about it when I was a child, but to me, at the time, it simply meant that I could spend my pocket money wherever I wanted without the fear of paying more than I needed.

 Legal ways round Retail Price Maintenance

-I suppose it must have been legal by then because there was nothing underhand about it.
-I assume, though, that it must have been illegal during the war.
+I suppose it must have been legal then because there was nothing underhand about it.
+I don't know whether or not it was legal during the war.

 The end of Retail Price Maintenance

-Retail Price Maintenance was discontinued in 1964.
+Retail Price Maintenance was discontinued in 1964, spelling the end of the Black Market.
 Prices dropped, but it did mean that we had to shop around for the best bargains.